passdan/BioinformaticiansToolbox/Metagenomics_overview.md

         --length_required 80 \
         --detect_adapter_for_pe \
         -w 4
 ```

+Now would be a good time to repeat the fastqc process, to see how the data has changed compared to the raw data!

 ### [Optional] Host removal using Bowtie2
 Depending on if you are assembling a host-associated metagenome then you likely will want to make sure that the sequences from the host have been removed before assembly.
 However, this requires you to have the host genome available.